 - James developed a large-scale tornado simulator located at the Reese Center, known as VorTECH, that simulates tornado-like winds in the mid-EF3 range or less.
-In collaboration with Delong Zuo, an associate professor of civil engineering, James recently added a moving floor to VorTECH.
-The purpose of the research effort is to understand the near-surface velocity and pressure characteristics in tornadoes to learn how these wind events create damage.
+In collaboration with Delong Zuo, a moving floor was recently added to VorTECH.
+The purpose of the research effort is to understand the near-surface velocity and pressure characteristics in tornadoes to learn how these wind events damage and destroy low-rise structures.

 - Zuo uses both laboratory testing and probabilistic modeling to study the characteristics of tornado-like flows and tornadic loading on structures.
 As the principal investigator of two projects supported by the National Science Foundation (NSF), he currently is working with Darryl James to study tornadic loading on low-rise buildings, which are among the most vulnerable to tornado damage.
 The outcomes of the research can help improve the resilience of buildings to tornado hazards.

 - Chen uses measurement data from tornado simulators to characterize non-stationary probabilistic tornado load effects on buildings and other structures.
 As the principal investigator of a project supported by the NSF, he currently is working on the modeling and characterization of translating tornado-induced pressures and responses of low-rise buildings based on pressure measurement data from a tornado simulator.
 The outcome of this research will provide design loads for low-rise buildings against damaging tornadoes.